kreijack/bombrowser/tests/TESTS.md

 - There are attached document.
 - There are children list.
 - The "From date" in the editor window is equal to the one of the previous dialog
-- The "Description" in the editor window is equal to the one of the previous dialog
+- The "Description" in the editor window is equal to the one of the previous dialog (with 'bis_' as prefix)
-- The "Rev" in the editor window is equal to the one of the previous dialog
+- The "Rev" in the editor window is equal to the one of the previous dialog (with 'bis_' as prefix)

 Passed: [X]